 "Showing individuals that you are being thoughtful in how you're developing these voice skills and you're taking into account their pain points, it goes a long way," Nadar said.

-Applications and benefits of voice technology in healthcare
+Applications, benefits of speech recognition technology in healthcare

 A primary reason the pilot programs were successful, Nadar said, is that they were user-inspired.
 The ideas came from the clinicians themselves who said they wanted to use voice technology because of its hands-free nature, which helps reduce germ transmission and saves time in emergency situations by eliminating the need to remove their gloves and search for information on a computer.